I. Introduction: What is Objectivism?

 Primacy of Existence

-Reality exists first and sets the terms; consciousness perceives reality.
+Reality exists first and sets the terms; consciousness perceives reality, it does not create it.

 Reason

-Man's faculty for knowing reality, operating via logic based on sensory evidence.
+Man's faculty for knowing reality, operating via logic based on sensory evidence; his only means to knowledge and basic tool of survival.

 Rational Self-Interest

-The ethical principle that one should act to achieve one's own well-being, guided by reason.
+The ethical principle that one should act to achieve one's own well-being and happiness, guided by reason.

 Individual Rights

-Moral sanction to act free from physical compulsion, based on man's nature.
+Moral sanction to act free from physical compulsion, based on man's nature as a rational being requiring liberty to live and think.

 Capitalism (Laissez-Faire)

-The social system protecting individual rights, with complete separation of state and economics.
+The social system protecting individual rights, with complete separation of state and economics, where all property is privately owned.

 Altruism (Rejected)